tomaka/rouille/multipart/examples/README.md

 These files carry the same licenses as [`multipart` itself](https://github.com/abonander/multipart#license), though this may be lightened to a copyright-free license in the near future.

-More examples are underway and volunteers to create them are still needed.
-See [this issue](https://github.com/abonander/multipart/issues/29) for more information.

 ##Client

 Examples for the client-side integrations of `multipart`'s API.